jeffreydwalter/arlo-go/README.md

 			} else {
 				log.Printf("Downloaded video %s from %s", recording.CreatedDate)
 			}

+			// Mark this go routine as done in the wait group. wg.Done()
 		}()
 	}

+	// Wait here until all of the go routines are done. wg.Wait()

 	// Delete all of the videos you just downloaded from the Arlo library.
 	// Notice that you can pass the "library" object we got back from the GetLibrary() call.